© 2021 qsportsmedicine

 - Morningside Panthers Australian Rules Club – Team Doctor 2016

-Dr Smith enjoys helping anyone to rid themselves of their musculoskeletal problems, from athletes, to those who don’t exercise but are prevented from doing what they want by pain or dysfunction.
+Martin enjoys helping anyone to rid themselves of their musculoskeletal problems, from athletes to those who don’t regularly exercise, but are prevented from doing what they want by pain or dysfunction.
 He specialises in the management of acute and chronic musculoskeletal injuries, as well as low back, shoulder and knee pain.

 He is looking forward to helping you on your way to recovery today.

 Mark is a Sport & Exercise Medicine Registrar who gained extensive experience in Orthopaedics before pursuing full-time Sport and Exercise Medicine.
 Mark continues to assist at Orthopaedic operations.
 In 2020, Mark worked at the Australian Institute of Sport as the ACT Academy of Sport Medical Officer.
 Mark has provided medical care for a range of elite sports, including netball, volleyball, soccer, Rugby League, Rugby Union, Australian Rules Football, athletics and rowing.
 Mark is the UQ Rugby Union (Red Heavies) club doctor and will be travelling to Tokyo for the 2020 Olympics as the Rowing Australia tournament doctor.